krishna555/TikTokScraperScripts/README.md

 To use the chrome extension, update `line 42` where the variable keywords is defined as `var keywords = ` with the list of keywords for which URLs are to be extracted.

-Currently, the chrome extension is configured to extract the top 100 recommended URLs.
-To modify this limit update the line `var URL_LIMIT = 100` to a threshold satisfying your requirements.

 ## How to toggle between Search page and Tag Page for URL extraction?
 1. In the KeywordURLExtractor chrome extension, in background.js navigate to the bottom of the script